428. Rory vs. Alastair: Are we spending too much on defence?

 And my goodness, look, if we were, but of course, the problem in health is that we're not comfortable yet really sharing data in a way that would allow a lot of this incredible benefits to come from looking at.

-Well, that's a good segue, Alistair, to end, because we, of course, discuss a great deal about Peter Thiel in our J.D.
+Well, that's a good segue, Alistair, to end because we, of course, discuss a great deal about Peter Thiel in our J.D.
+Vance series.

-Vance, maybe something we've missed, and it could be more on Peter Thiel, something extra you want to know, just sign up to the restlesspolitics plus at therestlerspolitics.com and follow the link at the top of your welcome email.
+Vance, maybe something you've we've missed, and it could be more on Peter Thiel, something extra you want to know, just sign up to the restlesspolitics plus at the restlesspolitics.com and follow the link at the top of your welcome email.

-And just to get people up to speed quickly, on the fourth episode, we're right into his time now as vice president and focusing on what we've learned about him from his famous speech at Munich, from his spat with Zelensky, from his ups and downs with the Pope, and also he had a little bit of a contraton with Keir Starmer as well.
+And just to get people up to speed quickly, in the fourth episode, we're right into his time now as vice president and focusing on what we've learned about him from his famous speech at Munich, from his spat with Zelensky, from his ups and downs with the Pope, and also he had a little bit of a contreton with Kier Starmer as well.

 What we've got into is whether a potential J.D.